stewbond/sierpinski/README.md

 - It would be fun to define a set of additional rules to The Chaos Game:
 -- You can't select a vertex opposite (n/2 distance) from the previous one.
 -- You can't select a vertex 1 or n-1 spots away from the previous two selected vertices respectively.
 (Where n is the number of vertices)
-- Extend the GUI to allow us to select which algorithm we want (Combo box)
 - Imagine if we could change this so that the user could define their own rules without a need to recompile!